 - With Heat Mask

-- No matter how you decide to apply your DTV you need to always preheat your fabric first.
+- No matter how you apply your DTV, you must always preheat the fabric first.
 Your preheat should be about 3 seconds to remove any moisture from your fabric.

 FAQ About Siser EasyColor DTV

-I know that you probably have more questions about this new product from Siser and I am answering a few of those below.
+I know you probably have more questions about Siser's new product, and I am answering a few below.
 You can also ask any additional questions in the comment section.

 Does EasyColor DTV Wash Well?

-To test how EasyColor DTV washes, I made two of the exact same shirts.
+To test how EasyColor DTV washes, I made two identical shirts.
 Same image, same DTV, same shirts.
-I am going to wash one several times so I can compare the washed shirt with the brand new shirt.
+I am going to wash one shirt several times so I can compare it with the brand-new shirt.

-If you look at the image below, I ran the top shirt through 15 laundry cycles.
-The bottom shirt hasn’t been washed at all.
-If you look closely you may notice some wrinkling and lifting along the edges of the letters.
+In the image below, I ran the top shirt through 15 laundry cycles.
+The bottom shirt hasn't been washed at all.
+If you look closely, you may notice some wrinkling and lifting along the edges of the letters.

-When the EasyColor DTV was first applied, it has some good stretch.
-After 15 washes, I can see some cracking on the thin section of the R and the A. When stretched you can see some white in the break on the image above.
+When the EasyColor DTV was first applied, it had some good stretch.
+After 15 washes, I can see some cracking in the thin sections of the R and A. When stretched, you can see some white in the break in the image above.

-This tells me that at 15 laundry cycles the material is starting to fail.
-At 15 laundry cycles, I would still wear this shirt as the cracking/wrinkling is really minimal.
-Siser EasyColor DTV states it will last 20 washes and I think even with the little cracking at 15 washes it would be wearable to 20 washes.
+This tells me that at 15 laundry cycles, the material is starting to fail.
+After 15 laundry cycles, I would still wear this shirt, as the cracking and wrinkling are minimal.
+Siser EasyColor DTV states it will last 20 washes, and I think even with the little cracking at 15 washes, it would be wearable to 20 washes.

-Following those steps make the product last as long as possible.
-Another thing that will make it last as long as possible is applying it correctly and using all of the instructions supplied included in the packaging.
+Following those steps makes the product last as long as possible.
+Another factor that will help it last as long as possible is applying it correctly and following all instructions in the packaging.

 Do I Need Siser EasyColor DTV If I Have A Sublimation Printer?